vishwasluhana/password-encryptor-decryptor/README.md

 # Note
 Since everytime generator is generating new keys, if you have encrypted your password with old keys and generated new keys, the decryptor will not decrypt your password.

-To overcome this problem, backup your result.py file for future use (to encrypt and decrypt passwords).
+To overcome this problem, backup your result.py file for future use (to encrypt and decrypt old passwords).